A few FAQ's on Doing Business in Saudi Arabia

-As a nation in the midst of a broad-scale transition to a productivity-based economy, Saudi Arabia is planning for social and economic change across government sectors and industries.
+As a nation in the midst of a broad-scale transition to a productivity-based economy, Saudi Arabia is fully engaged in broad social and economic change across the entire society.

 With nationwide initiatives in place — in the form of National Transformation Plan 2020 and Vision 2030, which lay out broad goals for improving the nation’s economy in various areas by their respective years — the country will see significant socioeconomic changes and a movement towards productivity and privatization in the coming years.
 This changing economic climate offers U.S. companies already involved in Saudi business an opportunity to further develop their business relationships and expand their reach and may be an attractive market to enter.